Navigation » List of Schools » Prince George Community College » Sociology » Soc 1010 – Introduction to Sociology » Spring 2022 » Quiz 6

 Question #1

-A They are less likely to divorce because of deeper intimacies with their husbands.
+A They are less likely to become mothers, because of their fears for their children.

 C They lose some racial privilege through their relationships with their husbands.